Srijan3141/Avazu-Project/README.md

 # Avazu Click-Through Rate Prediction

 This project focuses on predicting click-through rates (CTR) using the Avazu dataset from Kaggle.
 The model leverages **XGBoost** combined with **bagging** to improve robustness and reduce overfitting.
-Extensive **hyperparameter tuning** was performed to optimize performance.
+Feature Engineering and extensive **hyperparameter tuning** was performed to optimize performance.

 ## Features